nyfair/mpv-win64/README.md

 ### Build FFmpeg with dav1d for software av1 decoding
 AV1 is still not popular today, I suggest you to torture GPU instead of CPU
 ### Build FFmpeg with libfdk_aac for high quality AAC audio encoding
-Yes, fdk aak produce better aac than FFmpeg native.
-But it is still not in the top tier.
+Yes, fdk aak produce better aac than FFmpeg native, but it is still not in the top tier.
 I recommend you to use xHE-AAC or Apple AAC instead
 ### Build MPV with fontconfig for POSIX-like system font configuration
 Fontconfig sucks in windows, and... do you really want to learn it?
 ### Build MPV with SPIR-V and libplacebo for Vulkan context